The future of work: 5 key insights from CX industry experts

 “Hybrid work is absolutely here to stay,” David said as he kicked off this section.
 “90% of Twilio’s advisors have been working from home, and it’s working.
 I’ve witnessed how it can offer real benefits such as childcare and juggling everyday lives.
 I think the future holds flexibility.”

 Richard followed this up by sharing his belief that although hybrid working is here to stay, it shouldn’t be a forced way of working.
 The dynamic of people’s living situations varies—some may be sofa surfing currently while others fight for the kitchen table or the best workspace in the house.
 “Therefore, it needs to be a personal choice,” he said.
 “There needs to be an option.”

 João added that he recognises the challenges experienced by companies that have adopted a hybrid model, especially for new hires, but it’s the way forward.
 The benefits offered are clear, such as the potential reduction in rental costs paid for by contact centres, alongside agent retention from reduced commuting.
 However, it’s not for everybody, as some workers might not have the right home office environment.

 Richard closed the session by sharing his thoughts on whether hybrid working is the future for the CX industry.
 “Hybrid working is an organisation’s internal problem.
 We need to accept it for what it is, and then return on focusing on customer service.
 Let’s not get distracted by an operating model.”

-To discuss a custom CX strategy built to improve the lives of your employees and customers, connect with an HGS expert today.
+To discuss the implementation of a custom Contact Center AI framework to improve the lives of your employees and customers, connect with an HGS expert today.